 Attending class or visiting other campus locations after being notified of a positive COVID-19 test and/or of having close contact with person(s) who has tested positive for COVID-19 will be considered as an act of willful exposure of COVID-19 to our campus community and is a violation of the Student Code of Conduct and may subject a student to emergency removal from the campus community.

-If an on campus resident returns a positive test for COVID-19 they will per Florida Tech Safe: Return to Learn Guidelines be temporarily removed from their assigned housing and relocated to the university’s designated Isolation Housing where they will remain per instructions from the Dean of Students and per CDC guidelines.
+If an on campus resident returns a positive test for COVID-19 they will per Florida Tech Safe: Return to Learn Guidelines be temporarily removed from their assigned housing and relocated to the university’s designated Isolation Housing where they will remain per instructions from the Dean of Students or COVID-19 Case Manager and per CDC guidelines.
 Any violation of this mandated isolation will be considered an act of willful exposure of COVID-19 to our campus community and is a violation of the Student Code of Conduct and may subject a student to emergency removal from the campus community.

-If student(s) is directed by the Dean of Students to maintain quarantine per CDC guidelines due to exposure through close contact* with a confirmed positive COVID-19 case and subsequently violates the terms of the quarantine, it will be considered an act of willful exposure of COVID-19 to our campus community and is a violation of the Student Code of Conduct and may subject a student to emergency removal from the campus community.
+If student(s) is directed by the Dean of Students or COVID-19 Case Manager to maintain quarantine per CDC guidelines due to exposure through close contact* with a confirmed positive COVID-19 case and subsequently violates the terms of the quarantine, it will be considered an act of willful exposure of COVID-19 to our campus community and is a violation of the Student Code of Conduct and may subject a student to emergency removal from the campus community.

 *As defined by CDC guidelines